JoshuaOliphant/ResumeRocket/spec.md

 The advanced extraction capabilities of PyMuPDF provide more reliable results for a wide range of PDF layouts commonly used in resumes, eliminating the need for fallback methods.
 ```

-### Prompt 3: Section Collapsing/Expanding Functionality
+### ✅ Prompt 3: Section Collapsing/Expanding Functionality (COMPLETED)
 ```
-Implement section collapsing and expanding functionality for the resume comparison view.
-Your implementation should:
+Implemented section collapsing and expanding functionality for the resume comparison view that:

-1. Identify resume sections based on headings or other structural elements
+1. Identifies resume sections based on both markdown headings and all-uppercase section headers
-2. Add UI controls (arrows or icons) to collapse/expand each identified section
+2. Adds toggle buttons with intuitive chevron icons to collapse/expand each section
-3. Create JavaScript functions to handle the collapse/expand interactions
+3. Features JavaScript functions that handle section toggling with state preservation
-4. Ensure both the original and customized views stay synchronized when collapsing/expanding
+4. Keeps both original and customized views perfectly synchronized when expanding/collapsing
-5. Add smooth animations for the collapse/expand actions
+5. Includes smooth CSS transitions for expanding and collapsing animations
-6. Preserve the collapsed/expanded state when switching between different view modes
+6. Preserves collapsed/expanded states when switching between view modes
-7. Ensure the feature works on both desktop and mobile views
+7. Functions properly on both desktop and mobile with appropriate sizing adjustments

-This will help users focus on specific sections of interest in longer resumes.
+The implementation detects both markdown-style headings (# or ##) and traditional all-uppercase resume section headers (like "EXPERIENCE" or "EDUCATION"), making it compatible with various resume formats.
+This allows users to focus on specific sections of interest in longer resumes.
 ```

 ### Prompt 4: Search Function for Resume Content